Saltar al contenido principal

 npm install @semaphore-protocol/identity

-, which includes the functions of the following core packages: @semaphore-protocol/identity
+Semaphore also provides @semaphore-protocol/core, which includes the functions of the following core packages: @semaphore-protocol/identity, @semaphore-protocol/group, @semaphore-protocol/proof.

 Create identities